alexisflesch/mathquest/app/frontend/PWA_GUIDE.md

 ### For Users

 #### Desktop (Chrome/Edge)
-1. Visit MathQuest in Chrome or Edge
+1. Visit Kutsum in Chrome or Edge
 2. Look for the install button (⊕) in the address bar
 3. Click "Install" in the prompt
-4. MathQuest will open in its own window
+4. Kutsum will open in its own window

 #### Mobile (Android)
-1. Open MathQuest in Chrome
+1. Open Kutsum in Chrome
 2. Tap the menu (⋮) and select "Add to Home screen" or "Install app"
 3. Confirm installation
 4. Launch from your home screen

 #### iOS (iPhone/iPad)
-1. Open MathQuest in Safari
+1. Open Kutsum in Safari
 2. Tap the Share button
 3. Scroll down and tap "Add to Home Screen"
-4. Name it "MathQuest" and tap "Add"
+4. Name it "Kutsum" and tap "Add"
 5. Launch from your home screen

 ## Technical Implementation